samjones00/docs/docs/_documentation/ztest.md

 This is ultimately where many auto querying solutions fall down, they're typically executed with black-box binary implementations which only understand their opaque query languages normal Services wouldn't support, are exposed on unnatural routes you wouldn't use and return unclean verbose wire formats normal Services wouldn't return.
-So when it comes to needing to replace their implementation-specific APIs it's often not feasible to reverse engineer a new implementation to match its existing Services contract and would need to resort in creating a new incompatible API, breaking existing clients and violating its Systems encapsulation which should be one of the [core goals of Service design](/service-complexity-and-dto-roles#services).
+So when it comes to needing to replace their implementation-specific APIs, it's often not feasible to reverse engineer a new implementation to match its existing Services contract and would need to resort in creating a new incompatible API, breaking existing clients and violating its Systems encapsulation which should be one of the [core goals of Service design](/service-complexity-and-dto-roles#services).